Fayneese Miller

-Fayneese S. Miller is an American academic administrator serving as the 20th president of Hamline University since July 2015.
+Fayneese S. Miller is an American academic administrator who served as the 20th president of Hamline University from July 2015 through mid 2024.
 Miller was previously a professor and dean of the college of education and social services at the University of Vermont.
 She was a professor of education at Brown University from 1985 to 2000.

 Life

 Miller earned a B.A. in psychology from the Hampton University.
 She earned a M.S. and Ph.D. in experimental and social psychology from Texas Christian University.
 Miller completed post-doctoral research in applied social psychology at the Yale University.

 Miller was a professor of education at Brown University from 1985 to 2000 where she served as the director for the center the study of race and ethnicity in America.
-She was the founding chairperson of ethic studies.
+She was the founding chairperson of ethnic studies.
 Miller was dean of the college of education and social services and a professor of leadership and developmental sciences at the University of Vermont.

 On July 1, 2015, Miller became the 20th president of Hamline University.
 She is the first African-American and second woman in the position.

-Miller received widespread criticism of her handling of a campus controversy regarding the display of images of the Prophet Muhammad in an art history class.
+Miller received widespread criticism of her handling of a campus controversy regarding the display of images of Muhammad in an art history class.
 At a meeting on January 23, 2023, the university's faculty voted, 71–12, in favor of a statement requesting her resignation.
+In April 2023, Miller announced her intent to retire in June 2024.